eitelkalk/salita/README.md

 ## License
 I license all the work under `/resources/images/` under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-Attribution goes to eitelkalk and to the authors of the original work mentioned above if you juse (part of) their work.
+Attribution goes to eitelkalk and to the authors of the original work mentioned above if you use (part of) their work.
 The full license text can be found in `/license/`.

 Further, I license the software under the MIT License, which can be found in `LICENSE.TXT`.